 Henry RW.
 2007a: Silicone Plastination of Biological Tissue: Cold-temperature Technique North Carolina Technique and Products.
 J Int Soc Plastination 22:15-19

 Henry RW.
 2007b: Silicone Plastination of Biological Tissue: Room-temperature Technique North Carolina Technique and Products.
 J Int Soc Plastination 22:26-30

 Henry RW.
 2008: Room-temperature impregnation with cold temperature silicone products.
+Abstract presented at The 14th International Conference on Plastination -Heidelberg and Guben, Germany, July 20-26, 2008.
 J Int Soc Plastination 23:40

 Henry RW, Reed RB, Henry CL.
 2001: "Classic" silicone processed specimens vs "New formula" silicone plastinated specimens: A two year study.
+Abstract presented at The 10th International Conference on Plastination, Saint-Etienne, France, July 2-7, 2000.
 J Int Soc Plastination 16:33.

 Latorre R, Vaquez JM, Gil F, Ramirez G, Lopez-Alhors O, Orenes M, Martinez-Gomariz F, Arencibia A. 2001: Teaching anatomy of the distal equine thoracic limb with plastinated slices.
 J Int Soc Plastination 16:23-30.

 Raoof А. 2001: Using a room-temperature plastination technique in assessing prenatal changes in the human spinal cord.
 J Int Soc Plastination 16:5-8.